HazyResearch/ThunderKittens/README.md

 }
 ```

-Altogether, this is about 100 lines of code, and achieves about 155 TFLOPs on an RTX 4090.
+Altogether, this is less than 100 lines of code, and achieves about 155 TFLOPs on an RTX 4090.
 (93% of theoretical max.)
 We’ll go through some of these primitives more carefully in the next section, the ThunderKittens manual.

 ## Installation